 Like many others who study human behaviour, economists have completely overlooked the great importance of models of behaviour in determining people’s behaviour.
 In good or bad economic times, it is the prevailing models of behaviour that determine whether the times are good or bad, and not, as they mistakenly believe, the interest or savings rate, government programs, monetary or fiscal policy, the money supply, and so forth, although these things can, of course, have indirect effects on the prevailing models of behaviour.
 Why is English spoken in Australia, New Zealand, and the United States, while Japanese is spoken in Japan, Portuguese in Brazil, and Spanish in most of the other countries of South and Central America?
 It is due to the prevailing models of behaviour in these places – in other words, what the majority of people do in a certain place or time.
 Why is money accepted in exchange for labour performed or for products and services that we want?
 Because we have seen other people accepting it, which influences our own behaviour.
 But there occur situations, such as during periods of hyperinflation, when people refuse to accept a country’s currency in exchange for products and services, in which case this will influence others also not to accept it, which in turn can beget a serious economic crisis by impeding people’s ability to obtain the things they want and need.

 This is another example of how the economists’ very foolish attempt to imitate physics has led them astray.
 For while physicists have been able to discover laws that accurately describe the behaviour of particles and large bodies, apart from the Laws of Imitation, no such laws exist in the realm of human behaviour.
 Except for collisions, the force of gravity, the electromagnetic force, and the strong and weak nuclear force, particles cannot influence the behaviour of other particles.
 But human beings very clearly do influence the behaviour of other human beings in a non-physical manner.
-It is as if, in a random scattering of particles, the fact that the majority of particles happen to go in a certain direction ultimately leads to most or all of the particles going in that direction, or the fact that the first or the first few particles go in a certain direction makes it more likely that many or all subsequent particles will also go in that same direction.
+It is as if, in a random scattering of particles, the fact that the majority of particles happen to go in a certain direction ultimately leads to most or all of the particles going in that direction, or the fact that the first particle goes in a certain direction makes it more likely that many or all subsequent particles will also go in that same direction.
+Another example is if a particular kind of atom, such as a gold atom, were placed among a large number of a different kind of atom, such as lithium atoms, and the gold atom were to become a lithium atom simply with the passage of time.
 Clearly these things cannot and do not happen in physics.
-But in the realm of human behaviour, this very common phenomenon is called imitation, conformity, or assimilation, whereby the behaviour of a person becomes more and more like the behaviour of those one associates with regularly, whether in the language one speaks, the clothes one wears, and the foods one eats, including economic behaviours such as how much one spends and how much one saves, the kinds of things one buys, what one does with one’s savings, the manner in which one invests one’s money, and so on.
+But in the realm of human behaviour, these common phenomena are called imitation, conformity, and assimilation, whereby the behaviour of a person becomes more and more like the behaviour of those one associates with regularly, whether in the language one speaks, the clothes one wears, and the foods one eats, including economic behaviours such as how much one spends and how much one saves, the kinds of things one buys, what one does with one’s savings, the manner in which one invests one’s money, and so on.

 To give an example, although there are some similarities and common features, the dominant economic system in Europe during the Medieval Age, called feudalism, was as different from the economic systems that exist today as were the languages that were spoken then from modern European languages.
 Consequently, it would be ridiculous to claim that present economic theories, which were developed primarily from studying the behaviour of people living in Western industrialized countries during the eighteenth, nineteenth, and twentieth centuries, can also account for the behaviour of people back then.